martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 terminate the connection if the Bad Salt packet was an attack.

-If the client received a Version Negotiation packet, it MUST implement a downgrade detection mechanism such as
-{{!QUIC-VN=I-D.ietf-quic-version-negotiation}} or abandon the connection attempt.
+If the client received a Version Negotiation packet, it MUST implement a downgrade detection mechanism such as {{QUIC-VN}} or abandon the connection attempt.
 If it subsequently detects a downgrade detection, or discovers that the server does not support the same mechanism, it terminates the connection attempt.